strikingly/blog/source/_posts/Chris-Han-Joins-Strikingly.md

 We are delighted to welcome Chris Han to the front-end team!

 Chris is a senior student from Sun Yat-sen University in Guangzhou.
 He loves Chinese eight-ball and dreams of making clearance with one chance.
-He believes that God is fair to everyone, because their every second is the same.
+He believes that God is equal to everyone, because every second of everyone's life is same in length.
 He used to like hamburgers.

 {% asset_img chris.jpeg %}
 <!-- more -->